tiam4tt/dotfiles/readme.md

 <h1 align=center>Hyprland + Arch config</h1>

-> A simple Hyprland config with adaptive color scheme, packed with just the bare minimum to keep you away from all the useless "improved quality of life" shenanigans.
+> A simple Hyprland config with adaptive color scheme, packed with just the bare minimum to keep you away from all the "improved quality of life" shenanigans.

 # Sections